-Chairman and Executive Director: David Boulton, is a Learning Activist who has conducted seminars and workshops for educators as well as government and business leaders for over twenty years.
+Chairman and Executive Director: David Boulton, is a Learning Activist who has conducted seminars and workshops for educators as well as government and business leaders for over twenty-five years.
 He is the Executive Director of Learning Stewards and the Children of the Code project and is the producer and interviewer of the Children of the Code Documentary series.
 His articles on learning have appeared in The Brain-Mind Bulletin, In Context, and The California School Board’s Journal, among others.
 Articles about his work have been featured in journals and books including The Journal of Developmental Education; Poisoned Apple; The Bell Curve Crisis and How Our Schools Create Mediocrity and Failure.
 He has been an adviser to the Chair of the California Senate Education Committee and a member of the U.S. Department of Education’s Gateway Project.
 Boulton has founded five companies and been awarded four patents.
 He appeared in the PBS Television show “The New Science of Learning: Brain Fitness for Kids“.
 See his full profile for more.

 Vice-Chair: Kirk VandenBerghe began his technology career in 1980.
 Professional roles have included systems analysis and programming, customer support, marketing, sales, product management, operations, and mid-level corporate management.
 He has enjoyed working in both entrepreneurial startups and large corporations.
 Highlights include launching to market one of the first microcomputer accounting packages, co-founding the company that created and delivered the training for Apple’s Mac College, leading the information center of the hundred year old People’s Bank, performing in the top three percent of channel sales representatives for Borland International, and co-founding a web-based Internet publishing company.